samisays11/samisays11.github.io/_posts/2022-06-27-How-to-build-Instagram-PhotoPicker.md

 ## What You'll Learn
 To accomplish our goal we will have to use Apple's PhotoKit, and AVKit APIs respectively.
 So at the end of this tutorial you'll know how to:
-- [ ] Setup and Ask for User's Photo Library Permission
+- [ ] How to Setup and Ask for User's Photo Library Permission.
-- [ ] Fetch Smart Albums and User Collections
+- [ ] How to Fetch Smart Albums and User-Created Albums.
-- [ ] Fetch High Res Versions of each Photo
+- [ ] How to Fetch all Assets in a Specific Album.
-- [ ] Fetch Video Assets and their thumbnails
+- [ ] How to Retrieve Images from Assets.
-- [ ] Use the Data from the PHAssetCollections to power our UI
+- [ ] Use to use the retrieved PHAssets and PHAssetCollections to power our UI
+- [ ] How to use PHPickerViewController to search and select specific assets.
+- [ ] How to use the PHPhotoLibraryChangeObserver protocol to keep our assets up to date.

 ## Getting Started